 Far-right leader Marine Le Pen, center, is framed by Louis Aliot, left, and conservative lawmaker Eric Ciotti during National Rally president Jordan Bardella's New Year address to the press, Monday, Jan.
 12, 2026 in Paris.
 (AP Photo/Christophe Ena)

 “I'd like to tell the court that ... we did not feel we had committed any offence,” Le Pen told the three-judge panel.
-“The European Parliament did not play its role to warn us as it should have done" when the party hired its European parliamentary aides, she said.
+She said European Parliament officials did not at the time tell her party that the way it was hiring people was potentially against any rules.

 "We have never concealed anything," she added.
-The room was packed with dozens of reporters and general public.
+The room was packed with dozens of reporters and members of the general public.

 Le Pen was seen as the potential front-runner to succeed President Emmanuel Macron in the 2027 election until last year's ruling, which sent shock waves through French politics.
 She denounced it as “a democratic scandal.”